GaoMath/PSMSC-DockerSparkHDFS/README.md

 ./reset-ccbd.sh -i
 ./start-ccbd.sh <n> <m>
 ```
-with *n* being the total number of container on the manager host (master + slaves) and *m* being the total number of remote slaves on the cluster.
+with *n* being the total number of container on the manager host (master + slaves, default: 3) and *m* being the total number of remote slaves on the cluster (default: 2).
 It will build all the docker images locally, run all the containers and get you into hadoop master container under root user.

 When the previous script is finished, each worker executes the following script :